Skip to main content

 Patented seed and standardised varieties displace farmer-saved seed and traditional landraces, eroding the genetic base from which future crops will be bred.
 The Mexican maize landrace decline is a documented case.

-What is gene flow to wild relatives?
+What are gene flow to wild relatives?

 Show answer